Lazarus Planet: Legends Reborn

 Renee Montoya learns that a man named George Dennis Elroy (a suspect who killed ten people) mysteriously disappeared.
 She learns that there was a victim who had body eaten by something sinister.
 Montoya goes into Elroy's apartment where she sees hostages there and confronts a monstrous Elroy but Elroy is defeated by her and the hostages.
 Raven and Beast Boy go see a house where a demon child is located, and exorcise the demon.
 The demons explain that they were originally humans but the explosion from the Lazarus Volcano mutated them.
 Trigon dispatches Beast Boy, knocks out Raven, and takes the demons away.
 In Gotham City, Nightwing rescues City Boy, who tries to go get a family heirloom in the sewers.
 Firestorm is flying when the Lazarus explosion separates him and Martin Stein.
-He merges with S.T.A.R.
-Labs scientist Dr. Ramirez to defeat the shadow demon, but realizes that the Firestorm matrix has been corrupted by Lazarus resin and now steals the youth of others for power.
+He partners with S.T.A.R.
+Labs scientist Dr. Ramirez to defeat the shadow demon, but realizes that the Firestorm matrix has been corrupted by Lazarus resin, causing it to steal the youth of its secondary host for power.
+Stein is left aged and near death, while Ramirez cannot leave the Firestorm matrix without risking the same happening to him.

 Next Evolution

 Red Hood stops a group of vigilantes called the Vigil from obtaining leftover Lazarus resin.
 Damian's girlfriend Flatline goes to Tokyo to confront Ubu, Ra's al Ghul's bodyguard.
 Flatline fights off Ubu and his bodyguards to find an urn that has the ashes of Ra's al Ghul and sees him in front of her.
-Deadeye confronts his aunt Amanda Waller who reveals she's on Earth-Three.
+Deadeye confronts his aunt Amanda Waller who reveals she is on Earth-Three.
 Deadeye explains how his shape-shifter partner Everyman was changed by the Lazarus explosion, and tried killing him.
 Red Canary tries studying for her chemistry test when she observes people being mutated by the Lazarus eruption.
 She asks for Sideways' help in dealing with the pigs.